Revisiting the Thickness of the Air-Water Interface from Two Extremes of Interface Hydrogen Bond Dynamics: Methods

 and interface reactive flux function

 are obtained.
-The $h^{(\text{d,s})}(t)$ is 1 when the a tagged pair of water molecules $i$, $j$ are \emph{at the interface} and the interoxygen distance between the two molecules is less than $r^{\mathrm{c}}_{\mathrm{OO}}$ at time $t$, and 0 otherwise, i.e.,
+The $h^{(\text{d,s})}(t)$ is 1 when a tagged pair of water molecules $i$, $j$ is \emph{at the interface} and the interoxygen distance between the two molecules is less than the cutoff radius $r^{\mathrm{c}}_{\mathrm{OO}}$ at time $t$, and 0 otherwise, i.e.,

-Therefore, $n^{(\text{s})}(t)$ represents the prabability at time $t$ that a tagged pair of initially H-bonded water molecules {at the interface} are unbonded but remain at the interface and separated by less than $r_{\text{OO}}^{\text c}$; $k^{(\text{s})}(t)$ measures the effective decay rate of H-bonds {at the interface}.
-The functions defined in Eq.s \ref{eq:C_s_HB}--\ref{eq:k_s_HB} are used to determine the reaction rate constant of breaking and reforming and the lifetimes of H-bonds at the interface by Eq. \ref{eq:fitting_k_rates}, in which $c(t)$, $n(t)$ and $k(t)$ are replaced by $c^{(\text{s})}(t)$, $n^{(\text{s})}(t)$ and $k^{(\text{s})}(t)$ .
+Therefore, $n^{(\text{s})}(t)$ represents the probability at time $t$ that a tagged pair of initially H-bonded water molecules {at the interface} are unbonded but remain at the interface and separated by less than $r_{\text{OO}}^{\text c}$; $k^{(\text{s})}(t)$ measures the effective decay rate of H-bonds {at the interface}.
+The functions defined in eqs \ref{eq:C_s_HB}--\ref{eq:k_s_HB} are used to determine the reaction rate constants of breaking and reforming and the lifetimes of H-bonds at the interface by~\cite{LC96, Khaliullin2013}

-In the IHB method, it is accurate to choose the water molecules and H-bonds at the interface.
-However, for some special H-bonds, if it connects such two water molecules, one is at the interface and the other is in bulk water, the HB breaking reaction rate of such H-bonds will be artificially increased.
-Therefore, in contrast to the IMS method, the IHB method \emph{overestimates} the HB breaking rate constant.
+In this IHB {scenario}, choosing the water molecules and H-bonds at the interface is accurate.
+However, for some special H-bonds, if it connects such two water molecules, one is at the interface and the other is in the bulk phase, the HB breaking reaction rate of such H-bonds will be increased.
+Therefore, in contrast to the LC method used in Scenario 1, the IHB method used in this scenario \emph{overestimates} the HB breaking rate constant.